jsguides

 Closures and Performance

-Creating closures is not free — each closure allocates memory.
-However, in most applications, the overhead is negligible.
+Creating closures allocates memory for each one.
+In most applications, the overhead is negligible.
 The benefits of cleaner code and data privacy far outweigh the minimal cost.

 Modern JavaScript engines optimize closures heavily.
 A closure that only reads variables (not writes) is especially cheap.